OctopusDeploy/blog/blog/2021-11/windows-aks-metrics/index.md

 - Run a DaemonSet of privileged pods on all Linux nodes and gather host-level metrics with [node_exporter](https://github.com/prometheus/node_exporter)
 - Have them labeled with something that Prometheus will scrape automatically

-This doesn't work on Windows because Windows Containers can't ([currently](https://github.com/Azure/AKS/issues/1975)) be privileged - meanning they can't see the 'outside world' of the host VM.
+This doesn't work on Windows because Windows Containers can't ([currently](https://github.com/Azure/AKS/issues/1975)) be privileged - meaning they can't see the 'outside world' of the host VM.
 So we need some other way to peek into the host.

 Based on a fantastic [solution](https://github.com/aidapsibr/aks-prometheus-windows-exporter) by GitHub user aidapsibr, we built a way to mimic the standard pattern for Linux fairly closely, so that other folks working in our cluster can understand how the monitoring pipeline works without too much confusion.

 There are three components:

 1. A Virtual Machine Scale Set Extension, which installs the [windows-exporter](https://github.com/prometheus-community/windows_exporter) Windows service on each instance as it's created
-1. A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) container used to expose the windows-exporter running on the node as a service in the cluster
+1. A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) container used to expose the windows-exporter running on the node as a Service in the cluster
 1. Two remote-write rules for Prometheus to forward some Windows metrics into the Sumologic pipeline

 ### A Virtual Machine Scale Set Extension